Consider owning it in paper!

 About these titles

 You’re welcome to download a collection and read just one or two works, or to skip around and read less than one per month.
+C.J.S.
+Hayward in Under 99 Pages is specifically intended to be short and easy to start.

 In Stranger in a Strange Land, one of the characters says that saying happiness is a matter of living the way a person is made to live is in English empty, just a tautology, but that in Martian, it’s a complete set of working instructions.